keptn/keptn.github.io/content/docs/develop/monitoring/dynatrace/sli_provider/index.md

 keptn add-resource --project=sockshop --stage=hardening --service=carts --resource=sli-config-dynatrace.yaml --resourceUri=dynatrace/sli.yaml
 ```

 **Note:** The add-resource command can be used to store a configuration on project-, stage-, or service-level.
-If you store SLI configurations on different levels, click [here](../../../quality_gate/sli/#add-sli-configuration-to-service-stage-or-project) to learn which configuration overrides the others based on an example.
+If you store SLI configurations on different levels, see [Add SLI configuration to a Service, Stage, or Project](../../../quality_gates/sli/#add-sli-configuration-to-a-service-stage-or-project) to learn which configuration overrides the others based on an example.

 **Example for custom SLIs:**